AdvancedModelEngineeringSS25/ame-25-biguml-plantuml/client/packages/big-plantuml/plantUML-export.md

 2. **Logging** - The logging does not include if an element or relationship could not be parsed (Difficult because JSON often includes redundant information and we want to skip on purpose)

-3. **Validation** - No validation if generated PlantUML syntax is correct and compiles
+3. **Validation** - No validation wether generated PlantUML syntax is correct and compiles

 ## Future Work